cespjnu/ec404/README.md

-# Lectures on Quantitative Methods for ACJ Students
+# Lectures on Quantitative Methods

-The links below are to files that were used during the lectures.
+The links below are to files that were I use in lectures on quantitative methods.
 They have the tables, graphs, and other statistical results, along with all the R programs that were used to create them.
 These files are displayed during the lectures.

-The files do not contain my explanations of these results, and most of what I speak during the class.
-If you want to know that, you have to come to the class.

 ## [Introduction](../master/index.org)
 ## [Descriptive Statistics](../master/descriptive-statistics.org)